Choosing the Right Heli Ski Operation for Your Trip

 Group Sizes and Abilities

 The standard group size at CMH is 11 skiers, plus a guide.
 So if you’re someone who prefers skiing in bigger groups (or you have a lot of ski buddies) this can be a good option.
 Generally, larger ski groups move through the mountains a bit slower, which can be nice for less experienced skiers, as you have more time to rest on the way down.
-Indeed, we find that most CMH guests tend to be intermediate-advanced level skiers, whereas the typical NEH guest tends to be an advanced-expert skier.
+Indeed, we find that most CMH guests tend to be intermediate-advanced level skiers (with some lodges offering expert programs), whereas the typical NEH guest tends to be an advanced-expert skier.
 Depending on where you’re at ability-wise, you may want to choose your BC heli ski trip based on that.
 (Note: at NEH we accommodate less advanced skiers too, but most of our guests are on the stronger side).

-CMH uses larger Bell 212 helicopters for their heli ski tours, as they are typically running with 4 groups of 11 skiers sharing the same machine.
+CMH uses larger Bell 212 helicopters for their heli ski tours, as they are typically running with 3 or 4 groups of 11 skiers sharing the same machine.
 These are very safe and capable machines and well-suited to CMH’s group sizes.
-(Note: CMH does offer smaller group options using Bell 407s at a surcharge.)
+(Note: CMH does offer smaller group options using A-Stars at an increased cost.)

 At NEH, we have based all our heli ski trips on smaller groups, with two groups of 5 skiers for the Elite Program, three groups of 6 skiers for the Classic Program, and one group of only 4-5 skiers for our Private Heli Ski Program.
 We use the ultra-powerful Koala Helicopter as our machine of choice, as this works well with our skiers who like to do more challenging terrain and big vertical days and move through the mountains faster.